CrockPot Green Bean Casserole

 • Avoid removing the lid.
 It takes 20 minutes for the pot to return to the set temperature.

-Crockpot Green bean casserole in the slow cooker.
+Green bean casserole served in bowl.

 Storing Info